LasseWolter/KatzenAnalyser/README.md

 Analysing the results
 =====================

-The repository <https://github.com/LasseWolter/KatzenAnalyser> contains a python script called `analyse.py` which helps analysing the results produced by the experiments.
+The repository contains a python script called `analyse.py` which helps analysing the results produced by the experiments.
 The script produces two types of plots

 1.  two plots in each `expN` directory

-    -   `whole_duration.png`: consists of two plots - [example fig](#example_figs)
+    -   `whole_duration.png`: consists of two plots - [example fig](#whole-period)

         -   **top**: showing the message queue length of the different nodes over the whole period of the experiment

         -   **bottom**: top plot with convolution applied to it

-    -   `only_steady.png`: consists of two plots - [example fig](#example_figs)
+    -   `only_steady.png`: consists of two plots - [example fig](#only-steady-period)

         -   **top**: showing the message queue length of the different nodes during the steady period of the experiment only - meaning the period during which the message queue lengths are at a steady state

-        -   **bottom**: top plot with convolution applied to it - the edges only appear because of the convolution[7]
+        -   **bottom**: top plot with convolution applied to it - the edges only appear because of the convolution (Applying convolution at the edges causes parts of the window to be multiplied with 0 which causes these rising and falling edges)

 2.  a concluding plot in the top-level experiment directory